 To get rid of whiteflies on indoor plants, you will need a two-part approach if you have an infestation.
 First, you spray to kill the larvae and eggs and afterward kill the adults – who fly away when you disturb the plant.

 If you want to buy a ready-to-use soap spray, there is one that is effective for aphids, whiteflies, and more.
-Natria 706230A Insecticidal Soap Organic Miticide, 24 oz, Ready-to-Use is fast-acting and kills adults as well as larvae and nymphs.
+Natria 706230A Insecticidal Soap Insect Killer and Miticide for Organic Gardening, 24 oz, Ready-to-Use is fast-acting and kills adults as well as larvae and nymphs.
 You can use this soap spray indoors or outside but note that the adult whiteflies may fly away!

 You could use a vinegar/water mix as a spray.
 Be careful to douse the underside of the leaves and apply a good spray to the top where the adult white insects have gathered.
 The smell lingers a while but does disperse.
 We suggest three parts of water to one part of vinegar with a dash of mild liquid soap.